ACRA/acra/README.md

 What is ACRA ?
 ==============

-ACRA is a library enabling Android applications to automatically post their crash reports to a report server.
-It is targeted to android applications developers to help them get data from their applications when they crash or behave erroneously.
+ACRA is an open-source library for Android developers to easily integrate crash reporting into their applications.
+It provides a comprehensive set of features, including customizable reporting, support for multiple different senders, and flexible data collection options, enabling developers to quickly identify and diagnose issues in their apps.

 ACRA is used in 1.57% ([See AppBrain/stats](https://www.appbrain.com/stats/libraries/details/acra/acra)) of all apps on Google Play as of June 2020.
 That's over **13 thousand apps** and over **5 billion downloads** including ACRA.

-See [Setup](https://www.acra.ch/docs/Setup) for a step-by-step installation and usage guide.

 A crash reporting feature for android apps is native since Android 2.2 (FroYo) but only available through the official Android Market (and with limited data).
 ACRA is a great help for Android developers: